10 best BBQ smoker grills for your 2024 summer cookouts

 Kettle smokers

-Though they're smaller than most charcoal barbecues, kettle grills are affordable, useful and good for those who are lacking room in their outdoor space.
+Though they're smaller than most charcoal barbecues, kettle grills are affordable, useful and good for those who lack room in their outdoor space.
 However, they're not smokers in the traditional sense but can be used as such if done correctly.
 As a result, they're inconsistent.
 Simply grab a stovetop smoker and let the wood do its work.

 Advantages: They're easier to use, cheaper to buy and cook all types of food.
 Plus, fuel is easy to come by.